Golfenstein3D/tour-cors-test/README.md

 Production website must use minified css/js files.

-Non-minified assets have been removed from this repo.
+Non-minified css has been removed from this repo.
 If you need to make changes...

 ### Node.js